 Cleaverville camping area

-Cleaverville is a popular spot for camping or day trips just 20 minutes northwest of Karratha.
-It features a number of ideal sites for camping and day trips, and great fishing spots off the beach and at the mouth of the Cleaverville Creek.
+Cleaverville is a popular spot for camping or day trips, just 20 minutes northwest of Karratha.
+It features a number of ideal sites for camping and day trips and great fishing spots off the beach and at the mouth of Cleaverville Creek.
 The camp area offers a natural boat ramp, public toilets for day users and sullage disposal points.
 Bring plenty of drinking water as it is not available on-site.

 Download the Cleaverville Brochure (1MB PDF)

 Gnoorea Point (40 Mile) camping area

-Gnoorea Point, also known as 40-Mile, is an ideal spot for anyone seeking a natural, coastal camping area.
-The splendour of the bay offers not only quality fishing but also protection for those wishing to cool off in the tranquil waters.
+Gnoorea Point, also known as 40 Mile, is an ideal spot for anyone seeking a natural, coastal camping area.
+The splendour of the bay offers quality fishing but protection for those wishing to cool off in the tranquil waters.
 The camp area offers a natural boat ramp, public toilets for day users and sullage disposal points.
 Visitors should bring plenty of drinking water as it is not available on-site.

 Fishing and boating